wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/data_integration/distributed-trans-data-service.md

 # Using Distributed Transactions in Data Services

+!!!
+Warning
+    **The contents on this page are currently under review!**

 The data integration feature in WSO2 Micro Integrator supports data federation, which means that a single data service can expose data from multiple datasources.
 However, if you have multiple RDBMSs connected to